 Do you have to own land to raise livestock?
 No, you don’t, and some farmers follow Missouri farmer Greg Judy’s advice in his book No Risk Ranching.

 Today, Judy runs a grazing operation of over 1,400 acres of LEASED land over 11 farms.
 He and his wife went from near bankruptcy in 1999 to paying off a 200-acre farm within three years using his custom grazing model.

 Using the above example of starting modestly with one bull and five heifers, you could consider leasing pasture land adjacent or local to you for perhaps $30 per acre, per year.
 Your annual rent would be $480 for 16 acres and you would have no income from the grass-fed beef operation to offset this for the first two years.

 However, after this, you would generate $11,000 per year in income, far more than you would need to cover the expenses.
 In this model, however, you would need to lease land that had good water (which will cost you more) or incur the cost of drilling a well.
 You would also have to fence it, as Greg describes in his book, but you would tie up far less capital.
 Perhaps you can even be debt free!

 You may incur other minor expenses such as hay when grass is not growing, vet bills if you plan to use vets, and, of course, taxes on the land you own.
 But the income will drastically exceed the expenses… IF… you can market the product successfully.
 I cover marketing homestead products in chapter six of How to Make Money Homesteading.
-If you need some help/advice in marketing, either ask below or join my free Farm Marketing Group over on Facebook.
+If you need some help/advice with farm marketing join my membership site Farm Marketing Group.